-4 Although the Debtor has not filed an accompanying declaration with this Motion, to the extent the Motion is contested or the Court otherwise deems it appropriate, the Debtor will file an accompanying declaration(s) and make such parties available for cross examination.
+4 Although the Debtor has not filed an accompanying declaration with this Motion, to the extent the Motion is contested or the Court otherwise deems it appropriate, the Debtor will file an accompanying declaration(s) and make such parties available for cross-examination.

-- Second, the Debtor is currently formulating a plan of reorganization, and has commenced initial communications with the United States regarding the terms of a plan of reorganization. - Third, the Debtor recently filed its motion to set a general claims bar date of April 8, 2025, and a governmental claims bar date of April 21, 2025.
-[Docket No. 115].
-After these bar dates pass, the Debtor will need additional time to review filed claims, revise any plan to address such claims, and negotiate the terms and conditions of a plan of reorganization with the United States and other key stakeholders. - 3.
+- resolution of which will enable the Debtor to confirm a plan and bring this Case to a successful conclusion.
+The terms and conditions of the Settlement are currently being negotiated and finalized. - Second, the Debtor is currently formulating a plan of reorganization, and has commenced discussions with the United States regarding the terms of a plan of reorganization. - 3.
 For these reasons, and as further demonstrated below, including affording the Debtor the full and fair opportunity contemplated by Congress for the Debtor to prosecute a viable, fair, and comprehensive chapter 11 plan and solicit acceptances thereof, the Court should grant the requested relief without prejudice to seek additional extensions.